jariperttunen/lukeghg/LUKEGHG_INSTALL_AND_USAGE.md

 the two time series will appear in the result file.

 #### Colouring
 Differences exceeding the given tolerance value show up in red.
 Notation key changes are in orange.
-Notation key changes to calculated values are in green.
-Calculated value changes to notation keys appear in red.
+Notation keys changed to calculated values are in green.
+Calculated values changed to notation keys appear in red.

 ### check-double-uid.py